La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Logical conjunctions for sentences

-> **mi ralte le pa gerku .e le re mlatu**
-> _I've got a dog and two cats._
-> `I keep one dog and two cat.`

-This is actually a contracted way of saying:
+This is a more concise way of saying:

 > **mi ralte le pa gerku .i je mi ralte le re mlatu**
-> _It is true that I have a dog.
-It is true that I have two cats._
+> _I have a dog, and I have two cats._

-**.i je** joins two sentences with a logical _and_, showing that two sentences are part of one thought and that both sentences are true.
+**.i je** joins two sentences with a logical _and_, showing that both sentences are part of one thought and are true.

-Here are examples for other conjunctions for sentences:
+Here are examples of other conjunctions for sentences:

 > **la .rome'os. cu prami la .djuliet. i je la .djuliet. cu prami la .rome'os.**
-> _Romeo loves Juliet <u>and</u> Juliet loves Romeo_
+> _Romeo loves Juliet, <u>and</u> Juliet loves Romeo._

-means that both statements are true, i.e. Romeo and Juliet love each other.
+This means both statements are true, i.e., Romeo and Juliet love each other.

-The same is applicable to other conjunctions:
+The same applies to other conjunctions:

 > **la .rome'os. cu prami la .djuliet. i ja la .djuliet. cu prami la .rome'os.**
-> _Romeo loves Juliet and/or Juliet loves Romeo_
+> _Romeo loves Juliet, and/or Juliet loves Romeo._

-means that one of them loves the other, and perhaps both of them do.
+This means one of them loves the other, and perhaps both of them do.

 > **la .rome'os. cu prami la .djuliet. i jo nai la .djuliet. cu prami la .rome'os.**
 > _Either Romeo loves Juliet or Juliet loves Romeo._

-Here either Romeo loves Juliet (but Juliet doesn't love him), or Juliet loves Romeo (but he doesn't love her).
+Here, either Romeo loves Juliet (but Juliet doesn't love him), or Juliet loves Romeo (but he doesn't love her).

 > **la .rome'os. cu prami la .djuliet. i ja nai la .djuliet. cu prami la .rome'os.**
-> _For Romeo to love Juliet it's necessary that Juliet loves Romeo._
+> _For Romeo to love Juliet, it's necessary that Juliet loves Romeo._

-means that if Juliet loves Romeo, he definitely loves her, but he may love her anyway (the only outcome which is impossible is that Juliet loves Romeo but he doesn't love her).
+This means that if Juliet loves Romeo, he definitely loves her, but he may love her anyway (the only impossible outcome is that Juliet loves Romeo but he doesn't love her).

 > **la .rome'os. cu prami la .djuliet. i jo la .djuliet. cu prami la .rome'os.**
-> _Either Romeo loves Juliet and Juliet loves Romeo, or none of the two events happens._
+> _Either Romeo loves Juliet and Juliet loves Romeo, or neither of the two events happens._

-means that if Juliet loves Romeo, he loves her, and if she doesn't love him, he doesn't love her.
+This means that if Juliet loves Romeo, he loves her, and if she doesn't love him, he doesn't love her.

 > **la .rome'os. cu prami la .djuliet. i ju la .djuliet. cu prami la .rome'os.**
 > _Romeo loves Juliet whether or not Juliet loves Romeo._

-Notice how we Lojbanize the name "Romeo": combination "eo" is impossible in Lojban so we used "e'o" and added a consonant in the end for his name.
+Notice how we Lojbanize the name "Romeo": the combination "eo" is impossible in Lojban, so we used "e'o" and added a consonant at the end of his name.

-Note that **da** refers to the same entity when several sentences are connected to each other using conjunctions or with tense particles with **bo** (like **ba bo**).
-So if I say **da klama le barja .i je da cizra** you can assume I'm referring to the same person in both sentences.
+Note that **da** refers to the same entity when several sentences are connected.

 ### Logical conjunctions for compound verbs